-PubH6751 is a 2-credit course.
-The University expects that for each credit, you will spend a minimum of three hours per week attending class or comparable online activity, reading, studying, completing assignments, etc. over the course of a 15-week term.
-Thus, a 2-credit course requires approximately 90 hours (45 hours x 2) of effort spread over the course of a 15-week term in order to earn an average grade, or 6 hours per week.
-Since this is a 7-week course, the workload is compressed into 7 rather than 15 weeks, i.e., approximately 12 rather than 6 hours per week.
+PubH 6751 is a 2 credit course.
+The University expects that for each credit, you will spend approximately 45 hours attending class, reading, studying, completing assignments, etc. Thus, this course requires approximately 90 hours of effort spread over the course of seven weeks in order to earn an average grade.